paulrobertlloyd/paulrobertlloyd-v4/src/articles/2017/01/designing_systems_part_2/index.md

 ![](shearing_layers.svg)
 {.align-pull}

-In <cite>[How Buildings Learn][18]</cite>, Stewart Brand expands upon Frank Duffy’s idea that different timescales can be seen to effect a building.
+In [""How Buildings Learn""][18], Stewart Brand expands upon Frank Duffy’s idea that different timescales can be seen to effect a building.
 Called shearing layers, he describes these as follows:

 * **Site**: the geographical setting and legally defined location, whose boundaries and context will outlast generations of ephemeral buildings.
 * **Structure**: the foundation and load-bearing elements.
 Perilous and expensive to change, they remain in place for decades, if not centuries.